kumuluz/kumuluzee-samples/jax-ws/README.md

 ### Implement the service

-Typically, you should approach the implementation of a SOAP web service using the Top-Down approach by generating implementation from a WSDL file.
-For the sake of demonstration of JAX-WS usage, we will use the Bottom-Up approach in this tutorial.
+Typical approach to the implementation of a SOAP web service using the Top-Down approach by generating implementation from a WSDL file.
+To demonstrate KumuluzEE microservice implementation with JAX-WS 2.2 API usage, we will use the Bottom-Up approach in this tutorial.
 In case you are generating your implementation from a WSDL file, you can skip to point where service is configured in file `sun-jaxws.xml`.

 For example, imagine that you are creating a SOAP web service, which returns all customers.
 First, let us create a sample Java class annotated with JAXB annotations which will hold a single customer, for example: